sanchezcarlosjr/evanotebook/README.md

 # EvaNotebook
-A collaborative notebook peer to peer for Javascript in browsers based on reactive observables.
+A collaborative peer-to-peer notebook for JavaScript in browsers based on reactive observables.

 # Demo
 https://notebook.sanchezcarlosjr.com/